SwissDataScienceCenter/renku/docs/index.rst

 Welcome to Renku!
 =================

-**Renku** is a software platform designed to enable reproducible data science and foster interdisciplinary collaboration.
+**Renku** is a software platform designed to enable reproducible and collaborative data science.

-The platform allows (data)scientists to:

-* Capture complete lineage of results up to original raw data for detailed traceability, auditability & reproducibility.

-* Take advantage of recorded lineage for re-generating results with new data or code
+The platform:

+* Allows data scientists to easily make their analyses reproducible by automatically capturing the lineage of results in a Knowledge Graph

-* Share their work and reuse the work of others as building blocks in their own analyses
+* Turns parts of recorded data science pipelines into building blocks that can be reused by others in their own analyses

+* Provides tools for working with the Knowledge Graph for the purposes of traceability and auditability

+If you are a data scientist looking to get started with Renku, head to the :ref:`first_steps` tutorial for a quick look at how Renku can be used for a data science project.
+To read up on the concepts behind Renku, you may go straight to the :ref:`concepts` pages.

+If you are a developer or a service provider, have a look at the :ref:`developer_documentation` for information about installation, deployment, and architecture.

 .. toctree::
    :maxdepth: 2